ga-wdi-quizzes/week-06/README.md

 It's called a migrate file because Ruby handles the differences between databases, so a Ruby app can easily migrate from one "brand" of database to another.

-The numbers arw a timestamp, indicating the file was "born" on 26 July 2015 at 2:50:27 PM.
+The numbers are a timestamp, indicating the file was "born" on 26 July 2015 at 2:50:27 PM.
 I'm not really sure why Ruby thinks that fie in particular needs a time stamp, as opposed to any other file.
 ```